Asekome10/My-First-Data-Analysis-Repo/README.md

 -----
 # Data Sourcing: The dataset was sourced from the NYC taxi dataset.
 Since the dataset is too large, a subset of the data; Green taxi dataset January 2021 was used to carry out an exploratory analysis and visualizations.
-The dataset link was downloaded here https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
-The datset had a record of 76518 and 20 variables.
+The dataset link was downloaded here